sderosiaux/react-stack-step-by-step/README.md

 Then go to `http://localhost:3000/`.

-## Details
+## server.js

-We created a simple `server.js` that start an expressjs server listening on `localhost:3000` and serving files in the `src/` folder.
+We created a simple `server.js` that start an expressjs server listening on `localhost:3000` and serving files from the `src/` folder.

 ```js
 // the simplest http server ever